martinlynge/bit-docs/content/docs/updating-sourced-components.md

 ## Exporting a modified version of a sourced component

-After you've modified a sourced component, you can [tag it](/docs/versioning-tracked-components.html), and then [export](/organizing-components-in-scopes.html#organizing-components-in-a-single-scope) to a new remote scope, or to the original one, if you have the appropriate permissions.
+After you've modified a sourced component, you can [tag it](/docs/versioning-tracked-components.html), and then [export](/organizing-components-in-scopes) to a new remote Scope, or to the original one, if you have the appropriate permissions.

-In case you're exporting the modified component to its original scope, you should take care of merge conflicts.
+In case you're exporting the modified component to its original cope, you should take care of merge conflicts.
 Currently, Bit doesn't yet know how to handle merge conflicts.
-This means you should avoid them altogether by not exporting a new version before getting the newest one from the scope.
+This means you should avoid them altogether by not exporting a new version before getting the newest one from the Scope.

 > **Checking for updates on a sourced component**
 >